ndmluong/acidification/README.md

 The formulation used in our is potassium lactate.
 The lactate contents, denoted Lactate, is included in the model as a variate.
 The effect of the different modified atmosphere conditions modelled as multi-level factor (3 levels in our study) are denoted 'deltaAir', 'deltaMAP1', 'deltaMAP2'.
 For further use of the model, rename these variates in the scripts conveniently as well as in the dataset.

 ## To get started
-The dataset has to be structured as table with at least the following columns
+The collected experimental data should be structured in table (Excel spreadsheet or .txt files) with at least the following columns
-- SampleCode: the unique id the sample
+- SampleCode: the unique ID the sample
 - Atm: the modified atmosphere
 - Lactate (can be renamed in the dataset and in the script if applied for other formulations): lactate concentrations
 - Time: sampling time (storage time)